content

 - They have to be regularly maintained.
 Every time an update comes out, that update has to be applied to a site, or the site becomes vulnerable to the exploits published by the update.
 Time is lost playing patch catchup.

 - Updates for frameworks sometimes fail; instead of fixing issues, they break sites.
 That’s why I dropped Drupal.
-That’s why I swore off NextCloud.
+That’s why I swore off NextCloud—to which I returned when NitroPhone made maintenance an SEP.

 - Frameworks use scripted languages, such as PHP.
 There were, in October 2021, five known vulnerabilities in PHP (far better than time was).
 Other frameworks use other scripted languages with other problems.